oleg-agapov/data-engineering-book/README.md

 ## About me

-My name Oleg Agapov and I'm a data analyst.
+My name is **Oleg Agapov** and I'm a data analyst.

-I work with data, analytics, engineering and sometimes magic :)
+I work with data, analytics, engineering and sometimes magic ✨

 **Twitter**: [@oleg_agapov_88](https://twitter.com/oleg_agapov_88)